-With release version 211221 FORCAM provides an OPC UA server with "Data Access" functionality.
+FORCAM provides an OPC UA Server with "Data Access" functionality.
 This extension provides various machine data via the defined OPC UA interface.
 The information models are dynamically generated based on the existing configured machines in the Edge node.

 By using the specified URL, the user connects to the server to retrieve the desired data.
-The necessary client for the retrieval is prerequisite.
-In addition, the user has the option of assigning logon information here.
-This information must then be entered correctly when connecting to the server via the client.
+The necessary client for retrieval is prerequisite.